All Episodes

 And then he even enlisted poor Ivan, that poor guy.

-Listen, I never know what's gonna come out of my mouth When we start this show every day.
+Listen, I never know what's going to come out of my mouth when we start this show every day.

 I have differing piles.